277 days ago

 Many travellers wondering where to travel cheap from India turn to Southeast Asia for its unbeatable combination of affordability, easy visas, and incredible variety.
 The destinations below are not only among top 10 cheapest countries to travel from India for value-per-day.
 Whether it's Thailand's beaches, Vietnam's landscapes, or Malaysia's multicultural food scene, these are the finest international destinations for budget-conscious Indian travellers in 2026.

-Thailand doubled its visa-free allowance for Indian nationals to 60 days (effective February 13, 2026).
+Thailand currently allows Indian nationals visa-free entry for up to 60 days (in effect since February 13, 2026).
 Whether you're planning a Bangkok city break or a Phuket beach holiday, Thailand offers some of the best places to visit outside India in low budget in all of Asia.
-A 5-day Bangkok and Pattaya trip or Phuket/Krabi beach holiday is achievable under ₹55,000 from Ahmedabad.
-Note: As of April 2026, Thailand's government has announced a policy review of the 60-day waiver — verify the latest rules before booking.
+A 5-day Bangkok and Pattaya trip or Phuket/Krabi beach holiday is achievable under ₹55,000 from Ahmedabad — provided the current visa-free rule still applies on your travel date.

 | Cost Item | Budget Traveller | Mid-Range (3-Star) |